Imported Transactions: The Needs Review Workflow

 3. For each transaction, check the suggested account and vendor.
 BeeKeeper often pre-fills these using rules or AI.

-6. If you don’t recognize the transaction or it doesn’t belong in your books, ignore it.
+5. If you don’t recognize the transaction or it doesn’t belong in your books, delete it from the transaction’s menu.

 Work through transactions from oldest to newest.
 This keeps your books in chronological order.